mindovermiles262/terraform-up-and-running-2nd/ch3/README.md

 ### Setting up the TF Backend

-1. Make sure the `terraform` resource block is commented out inside `main.tf`
+1. Make sure the `terraform` resource block is commented out inside `global/s3/main.tf`
 1. Run `terraform apply`.
 This will create the S3 and DynamoDB resources you need.
 1. Uncomment the `terraform` resource block inside `main.tf`
 1. Run `terraform init` to initialize the backend.
 TF will prompt you for a 'yes'